jaiverma/jaiverma.github.io/_posts/2018-04-17-ios-game-hacking.markdown

   ...
 {% endhighlight %}

-We'll unzip the decrypted ipa which be obtained via Clutch detailed in the first method, and copy over our dylib into a new folder inside the Payload folder of the app.
+We'll unzip the decrypted ipa which we obtained via Clutch detailed in the first method, and copy over our dylib into a new folder inside the Payload folder of the app.
 Now for instructing the application to load our dylib, we have to modify the app binary. iOS binaries are of the Mach-O file format and we'll be modifying the load commands section using a tool called [optool](https://github.com/alexzielenski/optool).

 {% highlight shell_session %}
 jai@Acheron ~/Documents/tmp/optool/bin (master*) $ ./optool install -c load -p "@executable_path/dylib/Swizzle" -t "/Users/jai/Documents/tmp/minesweeper/ipa/Payload/MinesweeperClassic2.app/MinesweeperClassic2"